kulu80/Project-7-A-B-testing/README.md

 - Invariant metrics: Number of Cookies, Number of clicks
 - Evaluation metrics: Gross conversion,Retention, Net Conversion

 <em><strong> For each metric, explain both why you did or did not use it as an invariant metric and why you did or did not use it as an evaluation metric.
-Also, state what results you will look for in your evaluation metrics in order to launch the experiment.
+Also, state what results you will look for in your evaluation metrics in order to launch the experiment.</strong> </em>

 ##### Number of Cookies